Preparing for the SBE Spreadsheet

 Seattle Pacific University

-pursuing an undergraduate major in the School of Business and
+pursuing an Accounting, Business Administration, or Economics major in the School of Business,

 Economics must successfully document their proficiency with